dvgodoy/handyspark/README.md

 ## Documentation

-You can find the full documentations at [Read the Docs](http://handyspark.readthedocs.io/).
+You can find the full documentations [here](http://dvgodoy.github.com/handyspark).

 ## Quick Start